radian-software/straight.el/README.md

   (although if there are conflicts in other parts of the recipe, a warning will still be displayed).

+#### Updating recipe repositories

+As mentioned in the [conceptual overview][#concepts/lookup], recipe repositories are just regular packages, with some extra code to look up recipes in the relevant local repository.

+This means that updating a recipe repository is done the same way as updating a regular package, i.e. with [`M-x straight-pull-package`][#user/interactive/vc].
+You should do this if you find that a package isn't listed by `M-x straight-use-package`—perhaps it was added recently.

+Note that there is currently some potentially surprising behavior if you update all packages at once using `M-x straight-pull-all` or `M-x straight-merge-all`, and this bulk update includes recipe repository
+updates: see [#323].

 #### Customizing recipe repositories

 The recipe repository system is designed to be extended.
 Firstly, you